Florida Atlantic University

-Florida Atlantic University (Florida Atlantic or FAU) is a public research university with its main campus in Boca Raton, Florida, and satellite campuses in Dania Beach, Davie, Fort Lauderdale, Jupiter, and Fort Pierce.
-FAU belongs to the 12-campus State University System of Florida and serves South Florida.
-Established as Florida's fifth public university in 1961, FAU has quickly grown to become one of the largest institutions in the state by enrollment.
-Florida Atlantic University is classified among "R2: Doctoral Universities – High research activity".
+Florida Atlantic University (Florida Atlantic or FAU) is a public research university with its main campus in Boca Raton, Florida, United States.
+The university is a member of the State University System of Florida and has satellite campuses in Dania Beach, Davie, Fort Lauderdale, Jupiter, and Fort Pierce.
+FAU was established as Florida's fifth public university and is classified among "R1: Doctoral Universities – Very high research activity".

+FAU has quickly grown to become one of the largest institutions in the state by enrollment.
 Florida Atlantic offers more than 180 undergraduate and graduate degree programs within its 10 colleges.
 The university is accredited by the Southern Association of Colleges and Schools (SACS).

 FAU opened in 1964 as the first public university in the Miami metro area, offering only upper-division and graduate level courses.
 Initial enrollment was only 867 students, increasing in 1984 when the university admitted its first lower-division undergraduate students.
-As of 2021, enrollment has grown to over 30,000 students representing 180 countries, 50 states, and the District of Columbia.
+As of 2021, its enrollment had grown to over 30,000 students representing 180 countries, 50 states, and the District of Columbia.
 The university has an annual budget of $900 million and an annual economic impact of $6.3 billion.
 Since 1964, Florida Atlantic University has awarded degrees to over 185,000 alumni.

-FAU's intercollegiate sports teams, the Florida Atlantic Owls, compete in National Collegiate Athletic Association (NCAA) Division I and the Conference USA (C-USA).
-With 19 varsity athletic teams, the Owls have won numerous titles and championships within the conference and division.
-On October 21, 2021, Florida Atlantic accepted the invitation to join the American Athletic Conference (AAC) and will become a full-member on July 1, 2023.
+FAU's intercollegiate sports teams, the Florida Atlantic Owls, compete in National Collegiate Athletic Association (NCAA) Division I and the American Athletic Conference (AAC).
+With 19 varsity athletic teams, the Owls have found success in winning titles and championships in the C-USA (FAU's previous athletic conference) and garnering attention on the national scale.
+On October 21, 2021, Florida Atlantic accepted the invitation to join the AAC and became a full-member on July 1, 2023.